Skip to content

 Parameters

-These are the relevant parameters that you can use to interact with Google Cloud stt:
+These are the relevant parameters that you can use to interact with Google Cloud STT:

 Audio input file

-2. The audio encoding has to be be Linear16.
+2. The audio encoding has to be Linear16.
 Linear16 is a 16-bit linear pulse-code modulation (PCM) encoding.

 Example

-This a simple example of the cxcli stt recognize command:
+Here is a simple example of the cxcli stt recognize command:

 cxcli stt recognize hi.mp3 --locale en-US